ALameLlama/certbot-dns-synergy-wholesale/README.md

       -d '*.example.com'

 You can also add addtional paramaters such as `--keep-until-expiring --non-interactive --expand` for automation.
 More information [here](https://eff-certbot.readthedocs.io/en/stable/using.html#certbot-command-line-options)

+You may also set the DNS propagation wait time (in seconds) with the `--dns-synergy-wholesale-propagation-seconds` argument.
+This controls how long Certbot waits after creating the DNS TXT record before proceeding.
+Increase this value if your DNS provider is slow to update records.

 ## Docker